a1-digital-international/exoscale-deployment-guides/ecs-01/README.md

 In the example architecture we use the following networks:

 * Public network for management purpose.
-This is a lab setup, make sure you not using the public network interface as management interface!
 * Private network ```192.168.0.0/24``` for clients or servers
 * Private network ```10.0.0.0/24``` for clients or servers, as well as for cluster communication
 * Private network ```172.16.0.0/30``` as Virtual Tunnel Interface (VTI) network for Tunnel 1